Sdahl1234/Sunseeker-lawn-mower/README.md

 You must now choose a barnd and a name for the device.
 Email and password for the robotic-mower connect APP.

 ## Translation
-English, Danish, Finnish and French
+English, Danish, German, Finnish and French

 # Entities
 ## lawn mower